multiplealiases/multiplealiases.github.io/_posts/2025-05-03-what-does-saving-creditable-seed-mean.md

 so that the next time the system boots, it can seed the kernel RNG with it,
-"crediting" it into the kernel's "bank account" of entropy, so it can get the entropy pool initialized earlier.
+"crediting" it into the kernel's "bank account" of entropy, so it can declare the entropy pool ready sooner.

 While this is usually not a problem on desktops or laptops, it's an important consideration on hosts with little outside entropy